 Bleeding the engine fuel system

-The engine fuel system needs to be bled after replacing the fuel filters and during other work related to the removal of fuel system parts, as well as when air gets into the system
+You have to bleed the engine fuel system after replacing the fuel filters and during other work related to removing parts of the fuel system, as well as when air gets into the system

 To complete the task, you will need a 12 key and a rag.